 Step-by-step tutorial to edit your GoPro files in Final Cut Pro

-The GoPro HD is an affordable high performance wearable camera to record sporting and other activities.
+The GoPro (now at version 4) is an affordable high performance wearable camera to record sporting and other activities.

 Since the MP4 codec is a final delivery codec it is not one you want to use for editing.
 Therefore you first need to convert it to a more editing-friendly format, such a Final Cut Pro’s ProRes.

 First you need to download MPEG Streamclip, a powerful high-quality video converter, player and editor.
 If you are editing with Final Cut Pro (FCP), chances are you already installed this great free utility.
-If not, download it it from here.
+If not, download it it from this site.

 So, what does the workflow look like?

 1) Create a folder with the original GoPro *.MP4 files on your hard drive.

 3) Select LIST / BATCH LIST in the menu toolbar.
 This opens a BATCH LIST window.
 Select all your .MP4 files in your folder, drag & drop them into this BATCH LIST window.

 4) Another window automatically opens with a task to choose.
 Leave the default selection EXPORT TO QUICKTIME.
 Do not tick any of the other fields.
 Press OK.